Eggs with Blood Spots

 No matter how many eggs you’ve cracked in your life, you have probably come across an egg containing a spot of blood at some time or another.
-What is that, you may ask?
-Blood spots in eggs are exactly that; tiny spots of red blood that you may see when you crack open a fresh egg.
+You may wonder what it could be?
+Blood spots in eggs are exactly that — tiny spots of red blood that you may see when you crack open a fresh egg.

+It is a common misconception that seeing a blood spot in the egg yolk means it is fertilized.
+THIS IS UNTRUE!
+Both fertilized and unfertilized eggs can have blood spots.
 All eggs, fertilized or not, contain tiny blood vessels that anchor the yolk inside the egg.
 In a fertilized and incubated egg, those blood vessels will deliver nutrients to a growing chick embryo.
-There is common misconception that seeing a blood spot in the egg means it is fertilized.
-THIS IS NOT TRUE!
-Both fertilized and unfertilized eggs can have blood spots.

 Blood spots occur when one of those tiny blood vessels is broken during the laying process.
 The ruptured vessel forms a tiny speck or dot of blood in the egg.
-Not to worry, blood spots are a natural part of egg laying.
+Not to worry, blood spots are a natural occurrence when hens lay their eggs.

 The actual cause of blood spots in chicken eggs can vary.
 Here are a few common reasons why it may happen:

-- Stress to the hen while she’s forming the egg
+- Stress to the hen while in the process of forming the egg

-- Genetics can also be a cause for blood spots in the egg
+- Genetics can also cause blood spots in the egg

 - Rough handling of the hen while the egg is being formed